theHumbleNoob/OpenCode/README.md

 # OpenCode
-On this repository I will upload random stuff that I made my study.
+On this repository I will upload random stuff that I made for my study.